jhusak/jataricart/README.md

 __The JCart256/1024 is compatible with Atari MaxFlash 8megabits cartridge regarding banking scheme, but MaxFlash flashing software does not recognize the JCart256/1024 cartidge.__

 __Warning: flasher works properly on stock Atari.
-There were reports that Ultimate 1MB makes problems, so may not other extensions/SO roms.
-This will change in the near future.__
+There were reports that Ultimate 1MB sometimes makes problems, so may other extensions/SO roms.__